 A: Yes, Adderall is speed.
 The name of the drug is based on the very potent neurotransmitter adrenaline, which has a synthetic version called epinephrine.
 You may have heard of EpiPens.
-They were in the news last year because the manufacturer raised the price from $75 to $900.
+They were in recent years because the manufacturer raised the price from $75 to $900.
 Blatant price gouging like this is one of the many reasons to be suspicious of all the drug pushing that happens under the guise of medical standards of care.

 Did You Know?

 According to Peter Breggin, MD, author of Talking Back to Ritalin, America uses 90 percent of the world’s Ritalin—more than five times the rest of the world combined.

 Before you wean, it’s a good idea to boost your detoxification capacity and your ability to quell oxidative inflammation from the drug irritation.
 All pharmaceuticals are “foreign substances” in your body that irritate your immune system, tax your detoxification capacity, and promote inflammation.
 So, to help clear the drug and the damage, consider loading your diet with antioxidants for several weeks before the wean.

 My top two antioxidant foods are turmeric (Curcuma longa) and matcha.
 If you don’t like the taste of turmeric in your food, try a turmeric capsule.
 And if matcha powder is too concentrated for you, use green tea in any form—its high epicatechin content helps turn on the detox enzymes in the white blood cells, and promote the detoxification pumps inside lung, kidney, and liver cells.

 4. Calm Nerves & Boost Focus with Vitamins